-As far as adventurous dishes go, this one may be the winner.
-Famous for it’s ammonia-like odor and the ability to induce one’s gag reflex, hongeo is raw fermented skate served with various side dishes.
-It is most common in the southern part of the country.
+As far as adventurous foods go, this one may be the winner.
+Hongeo is famous for its ammonia-like odor and the ability to make your eyes and mouth water simultaneously.
+Raw fermented skate is served with various side dishes and is most common in the southern part of Korea.

-First let’s address the pronunciation for our Korean learners.
-While the word may look like the delicious desert item the “ice cream sundae”, it’s actually pronounced like “soon” + “day.”
-Now that we can say it, let’s figure out what it is!
+First, let’s address the pronunciation.
+While the word for this dish may look like the delicious dessert item, the “ice cream sundae,” it’s actually pronounced like “soon” + “day.”
+Now that we can say it let’s figure out what it is!

-Also known as blood sausage, sundae is boiled or steamed cow or pig intestines seasoned with various ingredients and then packed together in sausage-like form.
-You can find this magical meat mix-up at many street vendors in South Korea.
+Also known as blood sausage, the sundae is boiled or steamed cow or pig intestines seasoned with various ingredients and then packed together in sausage-like form.
+It’s often one of the most popular foods at street vendors in South Korea.

-If you’re in need of a new dish to compliment a soju-infused night on the town, then you may want to consider gopchang.
+If you need a new dish to compliment a soju-infused night on the town, then you may want to consider gopchang.

-Looking to keep your skin looking healthy?
-Then you might want to look into some dak dong jib, since it has a reputation for contributing to healthy skin.
+Looking for food that will help keep your skin looking healthy?
+Then you might want to look into some dak dong jip.
+This popular dish has a reputation in Korea for contributing to healthy skin.

 Made from the thick, muscular walls of the chicken’s digestive tract, this chewy delight is also known to cure hangovers.
 Doubly good!

-Fun fact if you learn Korean: 닭 means chicken, 똥 means excrement, and 집 means house.
-Makes it quite easy to remember, but maybe you’ll want to briefly forget while you’re eating it!
+Fun fact: 닭 (dak) means chicken, 똥 (ttong) means excrement, and 집 (jip) means house.
+It makes it quite easy to remember, but maybe you’ll want to forget while you’re eating it briefly!